Find your local MP's contact details.

 Yet food bank use represents the tip of the iceberg when it comes to wider food insecurity levels.
 Recent Food Standards Agency data show that 4% of people in England, Wales, and Northern Ireland used a food bank in the 12 months up to June 2021, but 15% of people went hungry or reduced their food intake due to lack of income.

 There was a poverty crisis in the UK before the start of the pandemic.
 Department for Work and Pensions (DWP) data show that 43% of households on Universal Credit were food insecure in the year before April 2020.
-New DWP data show that from April 2020 to March 2021, 27% of households on Universal Credit, with a £20 increase to weekly payments, were food insecure.
-Yet despite a 16% decrease in food insecurity, the Government removed this much-needed uplift to its main social security payment in October 2021.
+New DWP data show that from April 2020 to March 2021, 27% of households on Universal Credit, with a £20 increase to weekly payments, were food insecure yet the Government cut this much-need uplift to its main social security payment in October 2021.

 Since the cut to Universal Credit, the end of the furlough scheme and the start of the cost-of-living crisis, demand for emergency food parcels and other food aid has been increasing.
 Poverty and destitution levels are on the rise and people of every age are being impacted.

 The cut to Universal Credit, the 5-week wait for a first payment, inadequate benefit payments, dramatic cost of living increases, low wages, insecure work, the benefit cap, two-child-limit, the sanctions system, and No Recourse to Public Funds (NRPF) status are all behind the rapidly increasing need for charitable food aid across the UK.
-Food banks and similar services often run by volunteers are reaching breaking point.
+Food banks and similar services often run by volunteers are struggling to cope as increased demand and a drop in donation levels push them to breaking point.

 People resort to using food banks because they cannot afford to buy food.
 However, an emergency supply of food will not resolve financial crisis and can only act as a temporary sticking plaster.
 The distribution of emergency food parcels cannot address the escalating poverty driving food bank use and wider food insecurity.
 What’s more, the impact of poverty and food insecurity on people’s physical and mental health inevitably comes at enormous human cost and strains public finances through the provision of NHS and other support.